 Teaching is a wonderful, busy, frightening, exhilarating, exhausting and amazing profession.
 It isn’t just a job; it is a vocation and because of this, it can feel like life is hurtling 100mph down a road that is relentlessly twisting and turning; a constant conveyor belt of marking, meetings and mayhem; a never-ending to-do list that can easily swallow up every spare moment that you have.
-This kind of workload can be overwhelming and it can be easy to think that you can’t stop, pause for a moment and take a breath, but actually it is important, in fact essential, that … Continue reading Take a Moment: Why is Mindfulness a Must for Teachers?
+This kind of workload can be overwhelming and it can be easy to think that you can’t stop, pause for a moment and take a breath, but actually it is important, in fact essential, that … Continue reading Mindfulness for Teachers: It's Okay to Take a Moment…

 Teaching can be one of the most stressful careers, especially at those bottle-neck points in the year where everything seems to happen at once!
 Being a line manager means that you haven’t just got the responsibility of your own work/life balance, but also that of your team.
 Here’s five things you can do to proactively support the wellbeing of your team: Get to know them!
 It might seem obvious, but you can only spot something is amiss if you know the personality and typical behaviours of your team.
 People respond differently to stress: some people shout; some people become the … Continue reading How Can I Support My Team’s Wellbeing at School?